caseywescott/RL_HARMONIZATION/RL_Harmonization_Project_Plan.md

    - Bach Doodle algorithm implementation
    - Uses convolutional networks for counterpoint generation
    - Available at: g.co/magenta/coconet
+   - **Selected as our base model** for its superior harmony generation capabilities

 4. **Previous RL Counterpoint Project**
    - Successfully used RL to reward models for following counterpoint rules